-Right now, I am an Assistant Professor at the University of Trento, Department of Information Engineering and Computer Science, and Head of ULTRa (Ultrasound Laboratory Trento).
+Right now, I am an Associate Professor at the University of Trento, Department of Information Engineering and Computer Science, and Head of ULTRa (Ultrasound Laboratory Trento).
 My research activity focuses on signal processing, image formation and image analysis of mostly medical imaging applications of ultrasound technologies.
 I am now particularly active on lung ultrasound imaging, focusing on the development of a method fully dedicated to the diagnosis and monitoring of lung diseases (#lungultrasound).

 In the current pandemic of respiratory disease caused by a novel coronavirus, I am leading the Italian COVID-19 Lung UltraSound (ICLUS) project: an international and multidisciplinary effort focusing on the design and clinical implementation of a computer aided lung ultrasound system developed for patients affected by COVID-19.